 PostHog has dramatically enhanced the way the Product, UX and Engineering teams work together, enabling them to make data-driven decisions about their B2B platform for the first time.
 Teams have begun reporting on metrics such as session length, number of logins and feature adoption, using individual and shared dashboards to align and hasten the way they work.

 “Retrospective data and event autocapture have been especially useful,” said Lleo Harress.
 “We’ve had a few occasions where we’ve speculated something but haven’t been capturing the data to prove it, so we define an event and then see the retroactive data for it immediately.
 Previously we’d have to wait months to get usable data like that in Google Analytics or other tools.”

 PostHog’s all-in-one nature has also enabled Mention Me to reduce the number of different platforms they use, dropping tools such as HotJar.
-Session recording and heatmaps are now both achieved with PostHog, so teams can see the qualitative and quantitative impact of changes they make all in one intertwined platform.
+Session replay and heatmaps are now both achieved with PostHog, so teams can see the qualitative and quantitative impact of changes they make all in one intertwined platform.

 "PostHog has helped us improve our product and get a much better understanding of our users than we've ever been able to before."

 “We’re creating a rich culture of experimentation,” said Joe Saunderson.
 “We use things like feature flags to issue changes to 50% of users and then compare the effect.
 Experiment, find results, decide where to focus and then iterate — it’s a big change in the way our team works and PostHog is at the core of it.”